Bangkok is a city full of colours. It is a haven for everyone.

-Bangkok is a very vibrant city.
-It has something for everybody.
-Bangkok is a foodies paradise with all kind of cuisines available.
+Bangkok is a foodies' paradise with all kinds of cuisines available.
 It is a party person's first choice for the many rooftop bars and clubs.
-Bangkok is filled with many heritage rich temples and palaces for the history lover.
+Bangkok is filled with many heritage-rich temples and palaces for the history lover.

 Where to Stay in Bangkok